clojure-emacs/cider/doc/pretty_printing.md

 # Pretty-printing

+!!!
+Note

+    Pretty-printing was overhauled in CIDER 0.20 to leverage a new feature introduced in nREPL 0.5.
+    Refer to [nREPL's documentation](https://nrepl.org/nrepl/design/middleware.html#_pretty_printing) for details.

 You can configure the function used by CIDER for pretty-printing evaluation results and other data using the `cider-pprint-fn` option.